JeffMcClintock/SE2JUCE/README.md

 You should see in the 'Output' Window a list of the missing modules.
 <img src="Docs/Images/SE2JUCE_MIssingModule2.PNG"/>

-In the example above, its the 'SE Keyboard (MIDI)' that is missing from the build.
+In the example above, it's the 'SE Keyboard (MIDI)' that is missing from the build.

 # Adding an additional module